Dynamical analysis of the redshift drift in FLRW universes: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this article we have extensively discussed the redshift drift at both cosmographic and cosmodynamic levels, focusing primarily on the cosmodynamic aspects.
-At the purely cosmographic level, in terms of suitable redshift variables $\{z, y, y_1\}$
+In this article, we have extensively discussed the RD at both the cosmographic and cosmodynamic levels, focusing primarily on the cosmodynamic aspects.
+At the purely cosmographic level, in terms of suitable redshift variables $\{z, y, y_1\}$,